-Innovation performance has become increasingly important for governments as they search for ways to stimulate the economy and to address pressing societal challenges (Androsch & Gadner 2015).
-Thus, in recent years, a variety of innovation performance rankings have been applied to measure performance levels in relation to other countries.
-These are, thus, closely watched by policy makers and are frequently perceived as a neutral gauge of a country's innovation performance (Schibany & Streicher 2008).
-However, standard rankings such as the European Innovation Scoreboard (EIS) or the Global Innovation Index (GII) in general apply a standardised set of indicators to all countries ranked without regard of country-specific weaknesses or strengths.
-For example, the Austrian government has been using the benchmark defined by the EIS to compare the Austrian innovation performance in relation to leading countries in Europe.
-Yet, the EIS should not be regarded as the only way of assessing the effects of innovation efforts due to evident and well-known shortcomings (for example Edquist et al. 2018; Janger et al. 2017).1
+MONITORING NATIONAL INNOVATION PERFORMANCE: GOING BEYOND STANDARDIZED RANKINGS nnovation performance has become increasingly important for governments as they search for ways to stimulate the economy and to address pressing societal challenges (e.g. Edler/Fagerberg 2017; Androsch/Gadner 2015; Aghion/David/Foray 2009).
+Thus, in recent years a variety of innovation performance rankings have been developed to measure performance levels and benchmark them against other countries.
+Those are, hence, closely watched by policymakers and are frequently perceived as a neutral gauge of a country's innovation performance (Schibany/Streicher 2008).
+However, standard rankings such as the European Innovation Scoreboard (EIS) or the Global Innovation Index (GII) in general apply a standardised set of indicators to all countries ranked without taking account of country specific weaknesses or strengths.
+For example, the Austrian government has been using the benchmark defined by the EIS to compare the Austrian innovation performance in the leading countries in Europe.
+Yet, the EIS should not be used as the only criterion to assess the effects of innovation efforts due to well-known shortcomings which result both from its construction as a composite indicator and from problems related to the substance of the indicators which make up the EIS summary index.